kawakamimoeki/website-legacy/posts/small-product-and-small-task.md

 #### What should we do?

 Hmmm.
 What should I do in this case?
-I thought I would start tomorrow's meeting by proposing a policy based on how **I** want users to act.
+I thought I would start tomorrow's meeting by proposing a policy based on how I want users to act.
 If that idea works, it would be easier to come up with the next measure based on a similar concept.

-Around this point, I realized that **starting small in size may be applicable to the way we work. ** I realized that it was a good idea.
+Around this point, I realized that \*\*starting small in size may be applicable to the way we work.
+I realized that it was a good idea.
 So I made up my own rules.

-1. start **from yourself 2.**Start with your area of work 3.\*\*Start with a simple product
+1. start from yourself
+2. Start with your area of work
+3. Start with a simple product
-2. start \*\*from where you can get immediate feedback
+4. start from where you can get immediate feedback

 That's all.